 Wadsworth scientists and engineers are engaged in biomedical research funded by grants from NIH, NSF, and elsewhere.
 These grants are administered by Health Research Inc. (HRI), a nonprofit entity.
 Many Wadsworth researchers have faculty appointments at the State University of New York at Albany (SUNYA) and other universities; and many students from these institutions and elsewhere complete their dissertation research at Wadsworth under the mentorship of Wadsworth researchers.

-The scientists and engineers of the Center for Adaptive Neurotechnologies are members of Wadsworth’s Laboratory of Neural Injury and Repair (LNIR) which began 33 years ago.
+The scientists and engineers of the Center for Adaptive Neurotechnologies are members of Wadsworth Center’s Laboratory of Neural Injury and Repair (LNIR), which began in 1980.
 The LNIR has been headed since its inception by Dr. Jonathan Wolpaw, a neurologist who has spent his career engaged in basic and clinical neurophysiological research.
 It has a staff of 30, including staff scientists, postdoctoral fellows, graduate students, visiting scientists and students, and support personnel.
 It hosts a continual stream of visiting researchers who come to work with Wadsworth scientists to master the new adaptive neurotechnologies developed here and to participate in their further development.
 LNIR researchers have been consistently successful for many years in obtaining federal and foundation research support, and currently hold faculty appointments at SUNYA and other institutions, including Washington University in St. Louis, Rensselaer Polytechnic Institute, Albany Medical College, University of Texas at El Paso, Ohio State University, and Columbia University.